 (WordPress Post Categories module)

-One additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin for WordPress …
+An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin …

-(A plugin like Yoast SEO helps to improve your categories’ SEO)
+(Using a plugin like Yoast SEO helps to optimize your categories)

-Hopefully, this tutorial has helped you to better understand the role and importance of setting up and managing your WordPress post categories correctly.
-Following these simple steps will help keep your website organized, easier to manage, and make it easier for your site visitors to find what they are looking for and for search engines to better index your content.
+Hopefully, this tutorial has given you a better understanding of the role and importance of setting up and managing your WordPress categories correctly.
+These simple steps will help keep your site organized, easier to manage, and make it easier for your site visitors to find what they are looking for and for search engines to index your pages.